kshehadeh/hanto/packages/ansie/README.md

 `test-markup-strings` is an array of valid markup strings that are used during the `bun run tests:record` script to generate the `compiler-fixtures.json` file which contains the inputs and expected outputs.

-**You should only rerecord the fixtures if you are confident that they will generate correct output**
+**Note: You should only rerecord the fixtures if you are confident that they will generate correct output**